-Each question in our system is assigned one of 6 different Bloom Levels.
+Each question in our system is assigned one of six different Bloom Levels.
 If no questions are asked at one of the Bloom Levels, that Bloom Level will not display in the results.

-- 2 - Comprehension: You can translate and understand information based on prior learning.
+- Level 2 - Comprehension: You can translate and understand information based on prior learning.

-- 3 - Application: You can use previously learned principles to complete a problem or task.
+- Level 3 - Application: You can use previously learned principles to complete a problem or task.

-- 6 - Evaluation: You can make a judgment based on specific standards and criteria.
+- Level 6 - Evaluation: You can make a judgment based on specific standards and criteria.

 Reading Level Statistics gives you an average of the reading level for correct and incorrect answers.
 In the example above, the items answered correctly averaged a bit over a 9th-grade reading level.
 The items that were incorrectly answered averaged to a little over a 10th-grade reading level.

 Cut Score Statistics shows you how many questions of each cut score were asked, and the percentage of those questions that were answered correctly.
-In this example, I was asked 4 questions with a cut score of 0.45 and got only 25% of those questions correct.
+In this example, I was asked 6 questions with a cut score of 0.45 and answered 67% of those questions correctly.

-- .90 Cut Score indicates the questions has one correct answer and no good distractors.
+- .90 Cut Score indicates the question has one correct answer and no good distractors.

 - .60 Cut Score indicates a question with a correct answer, 1 good distractor, and 2 poor distractors.